turnbaughlab/2021_Lam_M13_CRISPRCas9/README.md

 ## Genomic deletions

-Sequencing reads derived from in vitro/in vivo isolates were processed and compared to reference genomes.
+Sequencing reads derived from in vitro and in vivo isolates were processed and compared to reference genomes.

 - [[bash script]]() Read depth using bowtie2 and samtools
 - [[bash script]]() Deletion prediction using breseq